SeanMcP/videos/scripts/step-through-code-with-firefox-devtools.md

 If you want to follow along, there will be a link in the description.

-To debug a counter app, first open the dev tools.
+To debug an app, first open the dev tools.

 You can use the keyboard shortcut control-shift- or command-option-I, or right-click anywhere on the screen and select "Inspect Element".